-By Sunrise Group on March 14, 2016
+By Sunrise Group on April 12, 2016

-By Sunrise Group on March 11, 2016
+By Sunrise Group on April 11, 2016

-By Sunrise Group on March 8, 2016
+By Sunrise Group on April 8, 2016

 Including volunteers with disabilities in charity activities is good for everyone!
 Through their service, volunteers with physical and mental challenges often change the perspectives of the communities in which they work.
 A diverse volunteer pool provides benefits such as improved public image, increased access to talented groups, diminished volunteer turnover, and improved overall financial operation.
 In addition to this, organizations that engage volunteers with disabilities are often more representative of society.
 As a result, charities are able to attract a greater number of service users, and appear more welcoming to patients, customers, donors, the general public, and even other volunteers.
 It is literally a win-win for all involved.